Nico749/MVC_Blog/README.md

 * Fix variables names and ids
 * Implement comment functionality
 * Style
-* Fix the heroku deployment, that runs smoothly but doesn't allow a new user to sign up

 ## Installation

-To run locally the application clone [this link](https://github.com/Nico749/MVC_Blog.git) on your local machine or check the [heroku]() version
+To run locally the application clone [this link](https://github.com/Nico749/MVC_Blog.git) on your local machine or check the [heroku](https://warm-brushlands-06905.herokuapp.com/) version

 ## License